tejasp08/learning_java/README.md

 <br><br>
 Day 9: Started with Arrays.
 Understood the syntax, definition of arrays, printing of arrays.
 Also understood the mutability, i.e. arrays are mutable.
 <br><br>
+Day 10: Learned about 2D arrays, its syntax, definition and printing.
+<br><br>